 In a desperate attempt to enable the bulk of his command to escape, Garnett ordered the 23rd Virginia to buy some time by making a stand at the ford.
 Garnett directed the main evacuation and then returned to oversee the removal of his rearguard.
 As he turned on his horse to order a retreat, a member of the 7th Indiana mortally wounded him with a gunshot in the back, making him the first general officer to die in action during the Civil War.

-Battle of Corrick’s Ford
+Battle of Corrick’s Ford Outcome

 Casualties at the Battle of Corrick’s Ford were relatively minor by later Civil War standards.
 The Union suffered about thirteen soldiers killed and forty wounded.
 The Confederacy lost twenty soldiers killed, ten wounded, and fifty captured.